tlofbj/waterfall-classifier-project-v3.5cnn-lite/README.md

 ## Versions

 * **3.5 (CNN) Lite** - Able to classify single or a directory of images from either an image file path or a valid observation ID.
 Includes only the predicting module with a simpler and more versatile user interface.
 Uses model `model_2025-05-08T17-34-36.pth` from v3.0 for making predictions.
-Final edit: May 15, 2025.
+Final edit: June 12, 2025.
 * **3.5 (CNN)** - Able to classify waterfalls.
 Includes three separate modules for training, evaluating, and predicting.
 In progress...
 * **3.0 (CNN)** - Able to classify waterfalls of any satellite with significantly greater accuracy.
 Includes a more comprehensive logger.
 Training sample: 1650, accuracy 95.52%.
 Final edit: Apr 23, 2025.
 * **2.0 (SVM)** - Able to classify waterfalls of any satellite.
 Includes logging and a API-based SATNOGS waterfall scraper.
 Training sample: 605 images, accuracy 69.5%.
 Final edit: Apr 10, 2025.